Losant/losant-docs/docs/workflows/accessing-payload-data.md

 data.anObject.aNestedArray // ["World Star!", 20, { }]
 data.anObject.aNestedArray.[1] // 20

-data.aNonexistentObject.aNonexistentProperty // (undefined. "aNonExistentObject" is not a property of "data") aNumberProp // (undefined.
+data.aNonexistentObject.aMissingProp // (undefined. "aNonExistentObject" is not a property of "data") aNumberProp // (undefined.
 This is not a top-level property of our object.)
 ```